ui5-community/ui5-ecosystem-showcase/packages/ui5-task-zipper/readme.md

 - additionalFiles: `String<Array>`
 List of files to be included in the ZIP archive relative to the project root.

+- keepResources: `true|false`
+Set this to true if you also want to generate the resources files.
+Othewise, it will only create the zipped archive.

 ## Usage

 1. Define the dependency in `$yourapp/package.json`: